zarf-dev/proposals/0051-v1beta1-schema/README.md

 -->

 ### Component Import Reworks
 Removing the ability to import components from packages directly, and instead requiring Zarf Component Config files, will require a sizable portion of the user base to rewrite files.
-We believe this is a worthwhile tradeoff as this rewrite should leave users with a clearer directory structure, enhanced package validation, and a more intuitive import system.
+This rewrite should leave users with a clearer directory structure, enhanced package validation, and a more intuitive import system.

+Removing the ability to import files directly from packages will add some friction to standalone packages that are imported.
+For instance, the [k3s sub-package](https://github.com/zarf-dev/zarf/blob/main/packages/distros/k3s/zarf.yaml) in the init package is deployable as a standalone package and imported by the init package.
+The proposed system would require creating a component config as well as a separate standalone k3s package to maintain the current structure.

 ### Component Config

 There is an implicit ordering in a zarf.yaml file, the first component in a list is installed, then the second and so forth.
 By asking users to break apart their zarf.yaml files into Zarf Component Config files, they may lose this implicit ordering, and it could be more confusing to determine the order of components.